 PSAT only SAT I and SAT II FLHS School Code

-October 19, 2013 October 5, 2013 070187
+October 15, 2014 October 11, 2014 070187

+March 14, 2015

-May 3, 2014
+May 2, 2015

-June 7, 2014
+June 6, 2015

 Visit www.collegeboard.com to register for SAT and SAT I & II testing.
 Please note: Students are not guaranteed a seat at their home school for PSAT or SAT testing.
 A rolling registration format is used.
 Students are advised to register early.
-Guidance counselors and the director of the College and Career Center have hard copy registration forms.
+School counselors and the College and Career Center have hard copy registration forms.
 AP and Vocational and Technical Education Assessment tests are administered in the spring.